The first computing devices and machines. Calculating machine

 1960s onwards: third and subsequent generations

-1970-1990 - the fourth generation of computers
+1970-1990 - fourth generation of computers

 Example: IBM 370-168

-1990 - ... to the present day - 5th generation of computers
+1990-...to the present day - 5th generation of computers

 Example: IBM eServer z990

 Manufactured in 2003.
-Physical parameters: weight 2000 kg, power consumption 21 kW, area 2.5 sq. m., height 1.94 m., RAM capacity 256 GB, performance - 9 billion instructions / sec.
+Physical parameters: weight 2000 kg, power consumption 21 kW, area 2.5 sq. m., height 1.94 m., RAM capacity 256 GB, performance - 9 billion instructions/sec.

 Start